Skip to main content

 Connection to Stable Diffusion

-3. VAE Decoder: Expand latent back to image
+3. VAE Decoder: Expand latent back to full-resolution image

-4. CLIP Text Encoder: Condition on text prompts
+4. CLIP Text Encoder: Convert text prompts into conditioning vectors that guide the denoising

 Exercises